 Landmine Single Arm Press

-Of course, if you don’t have a barbell, old-school push-ups are also still a great alternative for any chest exercise.
+Of course, if you don’t have a bench, old-school push-ups are also still a great alternative for any chest exercise.

 Med Ball Chest Pass